CiscoDevNet/cloud-cml/README.md

 The tool chain / build scripts and Terraform can be installed on the on-prem CML controller or, when this is undesirable due to support concerns, on a separate Linux instance.

-That said, it *should be possible* to run the tooling also on macOS with tools installed via [Homebrew](https://brew.sh/).
+That said, the tooling also runs on macOS with tools installed via [Homebrew](https://brew.sh/).
 Or on Windows with WSL.
-However, this hasn't been tested by us.
+However, Windows hasn't been tested by us.

 ### Preparation